JonFRutan/CLI-GPT/README.md

 ## CLI-GPT
 CLI-GPT is a simple command-line frontend for using OpenAI's API.
 OpenAI's API is quite a bit more powerful than the standard ChatGPT frontend, allowing more customization to the model and fine control over generation aspects.
-I started CLI-GPT for use on a (console-only) FreeBSD install.
+I started CLI-GPT for use on a headless FreeBSD system.

 ##### Goals
 I have three goals with CLI-GPT:
  - *Simplicity*    - CLI-GPT will be simple and intuitive.
  - *Customization* - CLI-GPT will be highly modifiable.
- - *Universality* - CLI-GPT will run on anything.
+ - *Compatibility* - CLI-GPT will run on anything.

 CLI-GPT has just started, and we have a long way to go before it reaches these goals.
 Ideally, CLI-GPT will download to any device (embedded, GUI-less, etc.) and be tailored to any need; such as automating tasks or just answering questions.
+*In the future, I would like to refactor from Python into something like Rust, Zig, or C*

 ##### Setup
 Using this program requires an [OpenAI account](https://platform.openai.com/) (not to be confused with a ChatGPT account), and will require an API key which can be found [here](https://platform.openai.com/api-keys).
 This requires you add some funds to the account in order to qualify for making API calls.